 Stopping at the Green Bank Dollar General for a few snacks and a fan for the cabin, we said farewell to Green Bank and gave it and Heather a much-needed thank you for saving our day.

 While driving back to the park, we passed a public radio station WVMR 1370AM (Click Here to Listen Live).
 Switching over from Sirius/XM to lesson to some public broadcasting, we learned that it is part of the Allegheny Mountain Radio network that is a non-commercial community station.
-WVMR has been providing news, entertainment, an open forum for residents, and the promotion of the Pocahontas County area since going on air in August of 1981.
+WVMR has been providing news, entertainment, an open forum for residents, and the promotion of the Pocahontas County area since going on air in August 1981.

-Back at the cabin, the fan is running circulating the cool evening air.
+Back at the cabin, the fan is running circulating the fresh evening air.
 The sound of sizzling hamburgers and hotdogs on the grill.
 ROAR!
 What was that?
 We have now had our third scare of the trip.
 While attending the grill and enjoying the air, I heard a distinctly loud and too close for comfort black bear roar.
 It didn’t sound like a roar of fear or intimidation.
 It sounded like a roar to get another bears attention or to call a cub in, to return to momma bear.
 To me, no matter how it sounded, the sound meant to get back inside and let the family know.
 The boys shut inside, Heather and I went back outside to finish grilling but with one of us on bear patrol.
 The sounds of sticks snapping and leave’s rustling could be heard on the adjacent hillside.
-We finished our grilling and headed back inside for our evening meal.
+We ended our grilling and headed back inside for our evening meal.
 With a little bit of fear to enhance our senses, it will be another night of lights out ghost stories.
 Thank goodness we had the windows open earlier and the fan running to circulate the air because I’m sure it will be another closed window and door kind of night.

 The smell of the fresh morning mountain air coming through the screens of the open door and windows is revitalizing.
-The smell of the coffee, the smile on Heather’s face, the sound of morning boy farts and snoring.
+The aroma of the coffee, the smile on Heather’s face, the sound of morning boy farts and snoring.
 Dad Life!
 Today is our last day at Watoga, and the weather is beautiful.
 The thunderstorms missed us all weekend and hit further North.
 We want to bike the Ann Bailey’s Lookout Tower Trail and visit the Tower, and the older two are wanting to swim in the pool.
 With camping gear loaded, boys dropped off, and bikes unloaded at the trailhead.
 We start our trek on the 3-mile journey to the tower.

 The Ann Baily Lookout Trail is a roadbed following the ridge lines of Pyles Mountain and Workman Ridge ending at the Ann Bailey Lookout Tower, named after the famous pioneer scout.
 The best way to explain this trail from the trailhead is 2 miles down of pure biking excitement and 1 mile of hiking your baby and bike up a hill.
 The return is worse, 1 mile down of pure cycling enjoyment and 2 miles of hiking your baby and bike back to the trailhead.
 Being able to explore the tower and experience the view of the Greenbrier River and Valley below is worth every bit the effort it takes to get there.
 We would repeat this trail and recommend it.
-The feeling of accomplishment alone is a great reward, the tower and view were a bonus.
+The feeling of accomplishment alone is a high reward, the tower and view were a bonus.

 With Father’s Day weekend coming to an end.
 It’s time to head home, unpack, and have a nice Father’s Day cookout.
 Pulling in at our house, we were met with a massive mess to pick up.
 An animal got on our deck and into a bag of trash.
 It must have stormed at home while we were gone because anything paper or plastic was blown across the yard, deck, and into the pool.
 Everyone jumped into it and helped unpack and clean up all the trash.
 Father’s Day dinner was grilled hamburgers, hot dogs, corn, and pickles with a side of baked beans.
 Bellies full and stories from our weekend filling the air, the time for bed is upon us.